chrisbuckleycode/cloud-devops/3.python/visual-cluster-stats/README.md

 # Usage

+This must be run directly on the node.
+Obviously, this is for demo/development purposes only and not production use.
 ```bash
 $ python3 app.py
 ```

 # To-Do

-- Use python kubernetes client instead of subprocess.
-Will require a service & other resources.
+- Use Python Kubernetes client instead of subprocess.
+This requires a service & other resources.
+- Ship as a full app i.e. with a Dockerfile and required Kubernetes resources.